 The conch, as a motif, often is associated with Vishnu.
 Vishnu’s conch attribute, the Panchajanya, represents life.
 The god often is portrayed holding a conch, and temple images of Vishnu sometimes have an actual conch-trumpet placed at his feet.

-The stone on the stand here is much darkened from age and use.
+The stone here is much darkened from age and use.
 The contours are similarly worn.
 The condition is stable and the lamp sits evenly without rocking.

 Michell, G., et al, In the Image of Man: The Indian Perception of the Universe through 2000 Years of Painting and Sculpture, Arts Council of Great Britain, 1982.